 For years, the stereotypical corporate video background is usually represented by music laden with 80s keyboards and soft-sounding guitars.
 Throw in an anchorman-sounding voiceover, add some shots of people walking and smiling at each other, dub it to a VHS tape with a hard case, and you’ve got yourself an old-school corporate training video for the ages.

 Of course, expectations have changed with video in a business setting, as viewers have tiny attention spans and a large amount of skepticism with corporate content.
-The music needs to add credibility to the overall project.
+The music needs to add credibility to the overall corporate video project.

-1. Listen for cues from TV shows, documentaries and movies
+1. Listen for Cues from TV Shows, Documentaries, and Movies

 Major productions often have someone solely dedicated to either finding the right music in post-production – or in the case of some TV shows and movies – a team composing original music.
 There’s a reason those people have those jobs – they’re fantastic at picking the exact song to match the tone and pace of the film.

 While you won’t be able to match those agencies’ budgets, listen closely to the genre, tempo, length, etc. of what they picked.
 You’d be surprised at what you can find that’s similar on cost-friendly stock-music sites.
+And if you’re still having trouble choosing, pay attention to the latest corporate video trends.

-Assuming you don’t have the budget for popular music for your corporate video, which you most likely don’t have since the costs are exorbitant, don’t fear: there plenty of ways to find background music for business videos.
+Assuming you don’t have the budget for popular music for your corporate video, which you most likely don’t have since the costs are exorbitant, don’t fear: there are plenty of ways to find background music for business videos.

 For the purposes of this article, I’ll break down your options into two categories – subscribing to a music library or using websites offering free corporate music.

-Typically, a music library subscription is a good play when you need a high volume of tracks.
+Typically, a music library monthly subscription is a good play when you need a high volume of tracks.
 You often pay a set fee for a period of time and have access to the library.
 The fee is a hefty investment, but what you pay per video goes down the more you use.

 When you’re conceptualizing how everything will come together, think about the type of music you think will tell the best story.
 Do you want energy?
 Pick something with a good beat.
 Are you looking for the audience to think deeply?
 Look for something sparse and emotional.